 Whether you are rehoming an adult dog or bringing a puppy home, this is an immensely exciting time for the whole family.
-There are a few things you need to plan before you are ready to welcome your new addition so that when they finally arrive, you can focus your attention on them entirely.
+You need to plan a few things before you are ready to welcome your new addition so that when they finally arrive.
+Preparation means you can focus your attention on them entirely.
 The more groundwork and preparation you can do beforehand to research dogs, feeding routines, and training tips, the better.

-As time goes on, yyou will probably add a heap of extra accessories and toys but hopefully, this essential list of what you need when bringing a new puppy home.
+As time goes on, you will probably add a heap of extra accessories and toys but hopefully, this essential list of what you need when bringing a new puppy home.

 A new puppy can be a world-class chewer and always seem to get into mischief somewhere they aren’t allowed to be.
 You will need to do some home organising before arrival day and make sure you remove anything you don’t want to be soiled or chewed.
 It is important to pet-proof your home before the big day.

-It is important to do some research with regard to local vets before you bring a new puppy home.
+It is important to do some research about local vets before you bring a new puppy home.
 Ask around your family and friends to find recommendations for the best local Vet’s surgery.

 It is generally recommended that you make an appointment to see your new vet withing a few days of bringing g the new pup home.
 Many vets will be able to offer you a puppy care package for when your new fur baby gets into trouble.